emdete/mapsforge-mapcreator/README.md

 covering everything, a country border layer that covers the continent and the vectors from osm which shows streets and the like. this is aproached by

- - creating a rectangular see base for the bounding box of the desired map (osm xml)
+ - creating a rectangular sea base for the bounding box of the desired map (osm xml)

- - getting country borders from osm (shape format), cutting the part needed for the desired map from it (with ogr2ogr) and converting it (osm xml with shape2osm.py)
+ - getting country borders from osm (shape format), cutting the part needed for the desired map from it (shape format, with ogr2ogr) and converting it (osm xml with shape2osm.py)

- - combining the desired vectors from the planet file on top of the country file on top of the see file and writing the map file (mapsforge format with osmosis plugin)
+ - combining the desired vectors from the planet file on top of the country file on top of the sea file and writing the map file (mapsforge format with osmosis plugin)

 for better performance:

- - cutting the planet file (pbf format) into smaller pieces covering several of the areas used above (pbf format with osmosis)
+ - cutting the planet file (pbf format) into smaller pieces covering several of the areas used above (pbf format with osmosis) not to read the whole planet each time

-for country border maps the polygones are used to filter or cut the desired data.
+for country border maps the files in polygones/ are used to filter or cut the desired data.